jenrichmond/RNotes_blogdown/content/portfolio/2018-09-05-i-don-t-like-cats-much.md

 #### my own googling
-A little Google searching turned out this post from @clauswilke that outlines how to use map() to run read_csv for many files
+A little Google searching turned out this post from [Claus Wilke](@clauswilke) that outlines how to use map() to run read_csv for many files

 https://serialmentor.com/blog/2016/6/13/reading-and-combining-many-tidy-data-files-in-R